 I don't know whether you know Mariposa.
 If not, it is of no consequence, for if you know Canada at all, you are probably well acquainted with a dozen towns just like it.

-There it lies in the sunlight, sloping up from the little lake that spreads out at the foot of the hillside on which the town is built.
+There it lies in the sunlight, sloping up from the little lake that spreads out at the foot of the hillside on which the town is built. . . .
+People simply speak of the "lake" and the "river" and the "main street," much in the same way as they always call the Continental Hotel "Pete Robinson's" and the Pharmaceutical Hall "Eliot's Drug Store."
+But I suppose this is just the same in every one else's town as in mine, so I need lay no stress on it.
 (13)